amernz/iRestore/README.md

 ./iRestore -f ipswfile.ipsw -t myblob.shsh2 -d iPad7,5 -i 14.5.1 -b j71bap [-u/-r] -a if you want to add more bootargs to iBEC --pwn will ask you to connect device in DFU.
 If it found it it will pwn and remove sighcks automatically :)) Good Luck!!
 ```

+# No one but YOU is responsible for what happens with the device :) But there shouldn't be much of a problem but just fo sho

 # Why?